 Examine Prosecution Expert’s Background.
 An important part of every case is the ability to counter the reports and testimony of computer professionals, caseworkers and “experts” who examine pornographic evidence.
 To effectively counter a prosecution expert, the defense attorney must be well educated on the expert’s education, work history, published works and testimony in prior cases.

 Use a Polygraph.
 When it is advantageous to the defense against a sexual assault, defense attorneys should obtain a credible polygraph examination from a respected professionals.

 Texas Sex Offender Registration

 In addition to the prison terms and fines one can face when convicted of any of these offenses, you may be required to register as a sex offender.
 This means you will be tracked for the rest of your life.

 Knowing where to turn when facing charges as dark as these can be difficult.
 You have likely already seen people turn their backs on you because of the charges and you haven’t even gone to trial.
 You need someone in your corner fighting for your good name.

 You are innocent until proven guilty.
 With my help we will see to it that you get the best possible results on your day in court.

-Attorney Charles Johnson defends against sexual assault allegations throughout Texas, no matter how small or large the city.
+Attorney Charles Johnson defends against sexual assault allegations throughout the country in Federal Court, no matter how small or large the city.
 He has developed a unique understanding of the dynamics of these very serious cases.
-His competent, aggressive and thorough representation has made him a leading criminal defense attorney in dealing with sex and pornography related criminal charges.
+His competent, aggressive and thorough representation has made him a sought after criminal defense attorney in dealing with sex and pornography related criminal charges.